About the IBA Grants Program

 Economic Development Committee & the Bear Conservation Fund

 The Economic Development Committee, currently chaired by Karen Noyce (U.S.A. - Minnesota), was initiated to augment funds from the Bevins Foundation to support bear conservation activities around the world.
 The Bear Conservation Fund has since been developed to provide a vehicle to evaluate and fund critical projects.
-For additional information about the Bear Conservation Fund, contact Karen Noyce at (218) 327-4133.
+For additional information about the Bear Conservation Fund, contact Julia Bevins at (907) 223-3483.

 The Grants Program Today